Women's Health Rehabilitation

 Rehabilitation therapies for women are provided at Joan H. Tisch Center for Women’s Health, Rusk Rehabilitation Brooklyn at Shore Road, and Rusk Rehabilitation Brooklyn at Sunset Park Family Health Center.

 Our team of rehabilitation experts offers the following treatments and therapies.

-Certain health topics are uniquely or predominately associated with women, including pregnancy, osteoporosis, pelvic floor dysfunction, and some gender-specific cancers.
+Certain health topics are uniquely or predominately associated with women, including pregnancy, osteoporosis, pelvic floor dysfunction, and some sex-specific cancers.
 Rusk Rehabilitation physical therapists lead a number of outpatient programs for women that are designed exclusively to address these concerns.